sfeedbackx/dotfiles/README.md

 - **Other Configurations**:
   - Additional settings for applications like `kitty` (terminal), pk10, and more!
 - **in the Future**
- -I will add neovim (still using vscode retard I know and Tmux)
+ -I will add neovim and Tmux(still using vscode)
 ## 🚀 Installation

 To set up these dotfiles on your system, follow these steps: